rostex/rostex/README.md

 Java Backend Developer
 ----------------

-I am studying at the Hexlet school, where I learned the fundamentals of programming in Java and got acquainted with modern frameworks such as Spring and Hibernate.
+I am studying at the Programming school, where I learned the fundamentals of programming in Java and got acquainted with modern frameworks such as Spring and Hibernate.
 During my studies, I developed several projects, which not only deepened my knowledge but also helped me develop teamwork skills.

 - 🌍  I'm based in Moscow
-- 🌱 I’m currently studying at Hexlet
+- 🌱 I’m currently studying for Java
 - 🔭 Looking for my dream job
 - ✉️ You can contact me at rostex2@yandex.ru or https://t.me/rostex